Chiquola Mill — Honea Path, South Carolina

 A funeral for the victims was held in a nearby field as none of Honea Path’s churches, each of which was owned by the mill, would allow a service.
 The funeral, which was documented in a Foxtone Movie News Story, was attended by as many as ten thousand people.
 At the time, the strikes constituted the largest labor revolt in American history.
 Soon after, President Franklin Roosevelt enacted both the 40-hour work week and minimum wage.

-A memorial to those killed in the event, seen above, was erected in neighboring Dogwood Park in 1995.
-Dan Beacham’s grandson, journalist Frank Beacham, who grew up in Honea Path but now lives in New York, worked to document the events of that day in an ebook called Mill Town Murder.
-He helped work for the monument and attended its dedication.
+A memorial to those killed in the massacre, seen above, was erected in neighboring Dogwood Park in 1995.
+Dan Beacham’s grandson, journalist Frank Beacham, who grew up in Honea Path but now lives in New York, worked to document the events of that day first in his book Whitewash: A Southern Journey Through Music, Mayhem and Murder and later in an e-book called Mill Town Murder.
+He helped work for the monument and attended its dedication (1).